The most important thing in three sentences....

 Flat roofs and large roofs

-The challenges with large roof surfaces lie in the lack of clarity and the details - after all, where was the air outlet again?
+The challenges with large roof areas lie in the lack of clarity and the details - after all, where was the air outlet again?
 Only detailed documentation of the roof can help here.
 But that's easier said than done.
 With 3D models and photos from drones, you can document your future projects accurately and transparently.

 The 3D models can be used to determine the roof surface and its dimensions down to the centimetre, as well as to precisely locate details such as antennas and shafts.
 Even roofs measuring more than 1000 square metres can be reconstructed with ease.